Share on facebook

 Male factor can also affect embryonic health and various testing, including karyotypes and DNA fragmentation, is always recommended.

-Whilst a good calibre embryo is key for a positive outcome following any IVF treatment, it’s important to understand that it’s not the only determinant.
-In order to implant, a healthy embryo also needs a favorable environment.
+Whilst a good calibre embryo is key for a positive outcome following any IVF treatment, it is important to understand that it is not the only determinant.
+In order to implant, a healthy embryo also needs a favourable environment.
 Anatomical uterine factors such as fibroids, polyps, adhesions or other malformations can affect embryo implantation.
 Clinics should fully screen the recipient’s uterine cavity, to look for any endometrial issues, in advance of any donor egg IVF treatments.

 If an egg is fertilised and implants during a natural cycle, the newly pregnant body enters the luteal phase.
 During this stage of pregnancy, the corpus luteum naturally produces the correct amount of progesterone required to support pregnancy development.
 All of which needs to be closely replicated when undergoing assisted conception; transferring the embryo during the correct window of endometrial receptivity is imperative.
 Clinics should ensure the recipient’s endometrium and hormonal levels are ready to accept the embryo.
 Progesterone is usually prescribed, and recipients are monitored in advance of the transfer.

 Another cause, which can affect implantation is the thickness of the endometrium wall.

 Conditions such as endometriosis can lead to a thinning of the lining, or refractory endometrium, as can radiotherapy treatment for cancer.
 Clinics generally believe an endometrial lining measuring circa 7mm is optimal for an embryo transfer, although some studies have found similar results when transferring with uterine lining of 5mm; every patient and every embryo is different.